Tuning bimolecular chemical reactions by electric fields

 We next consider another important observable property of a chemical reaction, the nascent product state distribution $ \sigma_{\alpha vj \to \alpha' v'j'} / \sum_{\alpha'v'j'}\sigma_{\alpha vj \to \alpha' v'j'}, $ where $\sigma_{\alpha vj \to \alpha' v'j'}$ is the cross section for the ${\alpha vj \to \alpha' v'j'}$ reaction process.
 This distribution quantifies the amount of internal energy with which the reaction products form.
 Fig. 2 shows that low-to-moderate electric fields modify the rotational distributions of HF by changing the relative populations of $j' = 3$ and $j' = 5$.
 As shown below, this effect occurs due to the emergence of new chemical reaction pathways forbidden at zero fields by total angular momentum conservation.

 At $E\sim 125-127$ kV/cm corresponding to the field-induced resonances A, B, and C, the shape of the nascent product state distribution changes dramatically.
 Away from the resonances, we observe a ``hot'' HF product distribution that peaks at $j'=5$ and falls off gradually with decreasing $j'$.
-This pattern is characteristic of a quasi-resonant reaction mechanism \cite{BalaVR}, which favors population of rotational levels with smallest energy gaps between the incoming and outgoing reaction channels.
 On resonance A, the distribution develops a pronounced peak at $j'=3$ and behaves non-monotonically as a function of $j'$, indicating a dramatic change in the reaction mechanism across a narrow interval of electric fields.
 On resonance B, the HF products are formed with a more even distribution over rotational energy levels, with $j'=2-5$ all substantially populated.
 As the electric field is tuned across resonance C, a unimodal distribution develops centered at $j'=5$.
+The preferential population of high $j$-states on resonances A - C can be explained by a relatively high degree of rotational excitation ($j=4$) of the LiF fragment in the vdW complex H$\cdots$LiF that gives rise to the resonance states.
+A more even product state distribution on resonance B results from its longer lifetime, which allows the rotational degrees of freedom to equilibrate more efficiently.